mpollmeier / scala-repl-pp 0.5.4

 println(org.gradle.tooling.GradleConnector.newConnector())

-srp --script script-with-resolver.sc
+./srp --script script-with-resolver.sc

-Attach a debugger (remote jvm debug)
+Attach a debugger for remote jvm debugging

 For the REPL itself: